Omar-p/learning-notes/aws/aws.md

 1- ENV VAR
 2- Java System Properties.
 3- Default credentials Profile.
-4- if u're running inside of a container using Amazon ECS, if so it use credentials supplied by ecs.
+4- if you're running inside a container using Amazon ECS, if so it use credentials supplied by ecs.
 5- check instacne profile credentials(IAM ROLE), role associated with the instance code run on.

 AWS SDK for Java uses unchecked exceptions: